rjournal/rjtools/cran-comments.md

-This is a new submission.
+This is a new submission, with changes made in response to initial checks by CRAN (Victoria Wimmer).

 ## Test environment